CosmosContracts/testnets/uni-5/03_V12_ALPHA_UPGRADE.md

 More info on the changes in this proposed release can be found [on the release page](https://github.com/CosmosContracts/juno/releases/tag/v12.0.0-alpha).

-The Upgrade is scheduled for block `X`, which should be about _1700 UTC on Friday 20th January_.
-[Here's a countdown](https://testnet.mintscan.io/juno-testnet/blocks/X).
+The Upgrade is scheduled for block `1785500`, which should be about _1700 UTC on Friday 20th January_.
+[Here's a countdown](https://testnet.mintscan.io/juno-testnet/blocks/1785500).

 For unattended updates, [cosmovisor is your friend](https://docs.junochain.com/validators/setting-up-cosmovisor).